Certified New Jersey Civil Trial Attorney

 • Fulfilled ongoing continuing legal education requirements;

-• Demonstrate a substantial level of experience in civil trial law;
+• Demonstrated a substantial level of experience in civil trial law;

 • Been favorably evaluated by other attorneys, and Judges familiar with his or her work; and